Velenje: Modern history

 The 1889 Old Velenje (Staro Velenje), the old part of today's city, was a small market town with 364 citizens, located downtown at the foot of Velenje Castle.
 The lignite mining industry in the area contributed to the expansion of the town before World War II.

 After the war, Velenje rapidly advanced and developed into a modern city.
 The city was planned and built in the 1950s, in the time of the Socialist Republic of Slovenia.
 The manufacturer of home appliances, Gorenje, moved its headquarters to the city from the nearby settlement of Gorenje.
+The Velenje Coal Mine, under the then-director Nestl Žganek, had by far the greatest influence on the development of the city.
+Words from that time that are still worth recording today: "The Velenje miners, who spend their working day underground, need large, bright, modern apartments, and lots of green spaces and parks around the housing estates!"

-The central Tito Square officially opened on September 20, 1959, and features the tallest statue of Tito in the world (about 10 m).
+The central Tito Square officially opened on September 20, 1959, and features the tallest statue of the Yugoslav leader Tito in the world (about 10 m).
 It was designed by Antun Augustinčič and Vladimir Herljević.
 The square was once used as a meeting place of Nikita Khrushchev and Leonid Brezhnev, as well as Edward Gierek and Nicolae Ceaușescu.
+On December 6, 2025, the statue of Tito was decapitated.